Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Flipping Kernel for Reachability

 Motivated by the above results, we consider TL \cite{transfer}.
-TL improves the process of learning in a new task through the transfer of knowledge from a related task that has already been learned.
-Here, we utilize TL by initializing the $Q$-table for the flip set $B$ with the knowledge of that for the flip sets $b\subset B$, namely
+TL enhances the learning process in a new task by transferring knowledge from a related task that has already been learned.
+In this context, we employ TL by initializing the $Q$-table for flip set $B$ with the knowledge gained from the $Q$-tables for flip sets $b\subset B$, namely

-where $Q_{t}^b(x_t,a_t)$ is the $Q$-table according to the flip set $b$.
-Based on the idea, step 5 in Algorithm 1 is changed in Algorithm 2, and steps 17 and 19 are added.
+where $Q_{t}^b(x_t,a_t)$ represents the $Q$-table associated with flip set $b$.
+Based on this idea, we refine step 5 and include steps 7 and 9 in Algorithm 2 compared to Algorithm 1.

-Algorithm 2 increases the learning efficiency compared with Algorithm 1.
-However, there is still an improvement for Algorithm 2.
-Specifically, the operation of $Q$L is based on a $Q$-table with $|\mathbf{X}|\times|\mathbf{A}| $ values, the number of which is $2^{n+m+|B|}$.
-Notice that the number grows exponentially with $n$ and $m+|B|$.
-When $n$ and $m+|B|$ are too large, $Q$-learning is no longer applicable, since the $Q$-table is too large to store in the computer.
-Inspired by \cite{pxl}, we propose an algorithm for large-scale systems in the following subsection, generally speaking, systems with more than 20 nodes.
+Algorithm 2 improves the convergence efficiency compared to Algorithm 1.
+However, Algorithm 2 is not suitable for large-scale BCNs.
+Specifically, the operation of iterative $Q$L is based on a $Q$-table that has $|\mathbf{X}|\times|\mathbf{A}| $ values.
+The number of values in the table grows exponentially with $n$ and $m+|B|$, and can be expressed as $2^{n+m+|B|}$.
+When $n$ and $m+|B|$ are large, iterative $Q$L becomes impractical because the $Q$-table is too large to store on a computer.
+Therefore, we propose an algorithm in the following subsection, which can be applied to large-scale BCNs.